iamdhrutipatel/BreasTest/README.md

 2. Random Forest
 3. Artifical Neural Network

+## Explanation of the Project
+- We've created a DeepFake Detection system which intends to detect DeepFake videos using Deep Learning techniques like ResNext and LSTM.
+Also integrated the  trained model with the Frontend UI which uses ReactJs and Backend uses Flask.

+- The Dataset we've used to train our model is [here](https://github.com/yuezunli/celeb-deepfakeforensics).

+- To find our trained model follow this [link](https://drive.google.com/drive/folders/1-zErGZ9T89TplQs3ws4QVRFlqE-ljW6l?usp=sharing).

+- To train our model we've took help from [here](https://github.com/abhijitjadhav1998/Deepfake_detection_using_deep_learning/tree/master/Model%20Creation).
+  Thanks to them!

 ## Libraries Used
 Libraries used in this project are as follows:
 - numpy